monsterkrampe/crystal/concepts/strings/introduction.md

 ## Escaping

 Some characters can't be written in a string directly, instead, you have to use an escape sequence.
-For example, if you want to use double quotes in a string, then you have to escape the double quotes.
+For example, if you want to use double quotes in a string, you have to escape the double quotes.
-To write an escape sequence you can use the `\` character followed by the character you want to escape.
+You can use the `\` character to write an escape sequence followed by the character you want to escape.

 These are the special characters in Crystal: